riraccuia/pig/README.md

 ## Authentication

-pig supports multiple authentication mechanisms that can be used independently or combined for enhanced security:
+pig provides multiple authentication mechanisms that can be used independently or combined for enhanced security:

 * **JWT Token Authentication**: Client authentication using JWT tokens
 * **TLS Mutual Authentication**: Certificate-based mutual authentication for TLS-based protocols (QUIC, TLS, WebSocket)